Alek050/markerless_mocap_validation_for_team_sports/README.md

 ## Reference

-If you use the code in this repository, or the data associated with the paper, please cite the following paper:
+If you use the code in this repository, or the data associated with the paper, please cite the following paper: UNDER REVISION

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+The code of this project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-We would like to thank [Tamar](...) and [Dave](...) for their help in collecting the data for this project.
+We would like to thank [Tamar](https://github.com/TFoppen) and [Dave](https://github.com/DaveHanegraaf) for their help in collecting the data for this project.
 Furthermore, we would like to thank [Felix](https://github.com/felixchenier) for creating and open sourcing the [kineticstoolkit](https://github.com/kineticstoolkit/kineticstoolkit) which was used to processin the data.

 ## Contact

-If you have any questions regarding the paper, data, and/or the code, please reach out to the correspoding author of the paper: ...
+If you have any questions regarding the data and/or the code, please open an issue on GitHub.